Founder and Managing Editor – Temidayo Isaiah Oniosun

 Staff Writer Intern (Geosciences) – Michael Ugom

-Michael is a graduate of Geography from Ibrahim Badamasi Babangida University, Lapai Niger State.
-His flair for space science sprouted from childhood but was well developed during his internship at the National Space Research and Development Agency, Abuja.
-Hallmark of his scientific research in space science at the National Space Research and Development Agency, Abuja includes; Mapping of Abuja phase 1, Researches in Climate change related topics such as; Air moisture and Environmental pollution.
-He also blogs about Climate change and Geoscience related topics on a blockchain backed social media platform called “Steemit”
+Michael is a graduate of Geography from Ibrahim Badamasi Babangida University, Nigeria.
+His flair for space science sprouted from childhood but was well developed during his internship at the National Space Research and Development Agency in Abuja, Nigeria.
+His scientific research in space science at the National Space Research and Development Agency includes the mapping of Abuja phase 1 and research in climate change related topics such as air moisture and environmental pollution.
+He also blogs about climate change and geoscience related topics in the blockchain backed social media platform, Steemit.

 Staff Writer Intern – Monica Sebastian

 Monica has a Bachelor of Science in Geomatics from the Ardhi University in Tanzania.
-She has interest in Geodesy, Space and Satellite Industry especially application of data from earth observation satellites, spatial data visualization and analysis
+She is interested in geodesy, space, and the satellite industry, especially the application of data from earth observation satellites through spatial data visualization and analysis.

 Staff Writer Intern – Olayode Abdurasaq Oluwole